zeroknowledgediscovery/zedwiki/notes/pandemic one revision.md

 - JC, Jukes & Cantor (1969): all substitutions are equal and all base frequencies are equal.
 Most restrictive.
 - F81, Felsenstein (1981): all substitutions are equal, base frequencies can vary.
--K2P, Kimura 2 parameter, Kimura (1980): Transitions and transversions have different substitution rates, base frequencies are assumed equal.
+- K2P, Kimura 2 parameter, Kimura (1980): Transitions and transversions have different
+substitution rates, base frequencies are assumed equal.
--HKY85, Hasegawa-Kishino-Yano (1985): Transitions and transversions have different substitution rates, base frequencies can vary.
+- HKY85, Hasegawa-Kishino-Yano (1985): Transitions and transversions have different
+substitution rates, base frequencies can vary.
--GTR: General Time Reversible (Lanave et al. 1984) Six classes of substitutions, base frequencies vary.
+- GTR: General Time Reversible (Lanave et al. 1984) Six classes of substitutions, base frequencies vary.